kubra-sen/RFM/README.md

 strategies for each segment.

 # Dataset

+Online_Retail_II dataset contains the invoices of the transactions between 01/12/2009 - 09/12/2011 of a UK-based e-trade company

+Variables:\
 InvoiceNo : Unique no of the transaction \
 StockCode : Unique code for the product\
 Description: Name of the product\